labmec/dfnMesh/notes/checklist.md

     - [x] Write volumes
     - [x] Define physical groups of volumes
     - [x] Rewrite using gmsh API
-- [ ] Check if rib cut happens too close to vertex
+- [x] Check if rib cut happens too close to vertex
 - [ ] Check if face intersection happens too close to rib
+- [ ] Check if face intersection happens too close to vertex
 - [ ] Search for critical cases
   - [ ] Fractures that are almost parallel to mesh plane
-  - [ ] Fracture that overlaps mesh plane should not divide anything
+  - [ ] Fracture that overlaps mesh plane should not divide anything, but rather incorporate mesh ribs onto its plane to define the fracture outline.
+    - [ ] The problem with this, is that fracture surface mesh would be made up of MHM faces.
+This is a considerably different code than the one we've written so far.
+    - [ ] A probable solution for this would be using GMsh to mesh all planes parallel to fracture surface (one at a time) in order to keep the father->children structure.
+      - [ ] If so, it might help to define another map for faces that are parallel to fracPlane.
 - [ ] Id volumes that contain fracture corners
   - [ ] Check if point is too close to vertex -> rib -> face
 - [ ] Change comparisons from a == b to $|a-b|<\varepsilon$